 In order to qualify for the U visa, you or your representative must obtain a signature from the police, sheriff, district attorney, court or other law enforcement authority responsible for investigation or prosecution of U crime.
-This can include the victim's rights offices of the District Attorney or police, or even agencies like Child Protective Services, Equal Employment Opportunity Commission, the Department of Labor.
+This can include the victims rights offices of the District Attorney or police, or even agencies like Child Protective Services, Equal Employment Opportunity Commission, the Department of Labor.
 Our office has had no problem obtaining such certifications for victims of crimes in Sonoma and Napa Counties.
 Once this certification is obtained, an application is submitted to the Immigration Service with a statement of the applicant, affidavits from others, police, court or medical records and other supporting material.
-Usually within 18 months, the person obtains legal status.
+Usually within 6-8 months, the person obtains legal status.
 After 3 years, they qualify for a green card.

 Many people tired of waiting for immigration reform may be able to find a quick solution to their anxiety and uncertainty through this special program.
-Our office has helped more than 150 such families in the last year alone.
+Our office has helped more than 75 such families in the last year alone.
+The next article will describe some of the examples of people who have been changed by this law.